-157. State Agencies
+153. State Agencies 1

-- The Soil Conservation Commission or successor entity advising and aiding local Soil Conservation Districts by providing technical support and funding at the statutory level; - 2.
-Legislation to require that government rules and regulations, wherever applicable, be based upon supportive disciplinary peer reviewed scientific data, balanced with economic feasibility, and that wherever policies, rules or regulations do not meet this standard the responsible individual and/or individuals can be held liable; and - 3.
-When a state law enforcement agency makes an arrest, there should be a means provided to reimburse the county for all costs associated in maintaining the prisoner.
+- 1. The Soil Conservation Commission or successor 3 entity advising and aiding local Soil Conservation 4 5 Districts by providing technical support and funding at the statutory level; and 6 - 7 2.
+Legislation to require that government rules and regulations, wherever applicable, be based upon 8 9 supportive disciplinary peer reviewed scientific data, balanced with economic feasibility, and that 10 wherever policies, rules or regulations do not meet 11 this standard the responsible individual and/or 12 13 individuals can be held liable.
+14